Ultimate guide: Transactional email explained (what, why and how)

 Keep in mind that some inbox providers have systems in place that can skew your open rate.
 An example of this is Apple Mail’s Privacy Policy.

-Click rate: Click-through rate or CTR is the percentage of sent emails that resulted in a click.
-Although transactional emails usually don’t contain any kind of promotional content, it’s still important to track CTR for certain types of emails to understand if your email flow, design and experience are effective.
+Click-through rate (CTR) is the percentage of sent emails that was clicked.
+Tracking CTR for certain types of emails can help you understand if your email flow, design and experience are effective.

-Bounces: Hard and soft bounces indicate the percentage of sent emails that couldn’t be delivered.
+Bounces indicate the percentage of emails that couldn’t be delivered.
 This is an important metric to track as it gives you some insight into the health of your recipient list—a high percentage of bounces can negatively impact your sender reputation and deliverability.
-The accepted benchmark is 2%, so you could aim for anything lower than this, preferably below 1%.
+The accepted benchmark is 2%, so you could aim for anything lower than this.

-Soft bounces occur when the email can temporarily not be delivered.
+Soft bounces occur when the email is temporarily undeliverable.
 For example, when the recipient’s mailbox is full.
 Hard bounces are more significant.
 These are the emails that can permanently not be delivered, usually because the mailbox doesn’t exist.
-You can find and remove invalid email addresses that bounce by using an email verification tool, like the one that MailerSend has built-in to the app.
+You can find and remove invalid email addresses that bounce by using an email verification tool, like MailerSend’s.

 Check out this article to learn how to manage hard and soft bounces.

-Spam complaints and unsubscribes: Although transactional emails are usually expected by recipients, and you don’t need opt-in consent, you will inevitably get some spam complaints and unsubscribes from time to time.
+Spam complaints and unsubscribes are inevitable.
 Since both are taken into account by Internet Service Providers (ISPs) and can affect your deliverability, it’s important to track them.
 Unusual spikes in spam complaints or unsubscribes may indicate issues such as unauthorized use of your email for spam or phishing purposes.

-Emails processed and delivered: These metrics allow you to monitor the number of emails your system has sent and how many were actually delivered.
-This helps you to understand how ISPs handle emails from your server.
-If there is a large discrepancy between the number of processed emails and the number of delivered emails, there could be an issue with your email service provider which is affecting your deliverability.
+Monitoring sent and delivered emails helps you to understand how ISPs handle emails from your server.
+If there is a large discrepancy between the two, there could be an issue with your email service provider that is affecting your deliverability.

 How to start sending transactional emails

-For an email delivery solution that is secure, easy to integrate and ensures great deliverability, you’ll want to use an email service provider that specializes in transactional emails.
+The best approach is to use an email service provider that specializes in transactional emails.
 (In case you didn’t know, it’s really important to keep transactional emails and promotional emails separate, you can read why in our article.)

 MailerSend is one such solution.
-All you need to do is sign up and verify your domain.
-You can choose to send emails via API (developers’ choice) for more advanced features like transactional email templates, bulk sending, webhooks and inbound routing, or get the same high rates of deliverability with a more simple setup with SMTP.
+You can sign up for free and start sending immediately with a trial domain to test out the capabilities.
+Send emails via the API (developers’ choice) for more advanced features like transactional email templates, bulk sending, webhooks and inbound routing, or get the same high rates of deliverability with a more simple setup using SMTP.

-Check out our Knowledge Base and developer's documentation to see more (or share it with your technical team!).
+Check out the following guides and resources to learn more (or share them with your technical team!).

 Giddy up: Time to employ those workhorses

-For online services, e-commerce stores, and apps, transactional emails are non-negotiable.
+For SaaS, e-commerce stores, and financial services, transactional emails are non-negotiable.
 Not only are they essential to running your business smoothly, but they also help to boost your brand image and enhance the customer journey.
 When done right, transactional emails present lots of opportunities to increase conversions and grow customer relationships.

 Ready to see how personalization and industry-leading deliverability can transform your transactional emails?